openmoh/openmohaa/docs/markdown/02-running/01-running.md

 This feature is a great way to test the gameplay and mods.

-To configure bots, see [Bots configuration](../03-configuration/01-configuration.md#bots).
+To configure bots, see \ref bots "Bots configuration".